 “If one calls them Nazis or Neonazis, they retreat to their position of calling it ‘Lügenpresse’” – a term Spencer also used, and was criticised heavily for.
 The term was adopted by the Nazis (though used prior to their existence) for their propaganda against the Jewish, communist, and later the foreign press.

 Generation Identitaire claim that they are required as a campaign against Islamism in Britain.
 However, as I explained to Gerard Batten, one of Britain’s most prominent campaigners, for decades, against Sharia law, the ethnopluralist’s “remigration” would mean deportation of his wife!
 UKIP can not have such people address the youth wing.
-For a group supposedly opposed to Islamism, Generation Identitaire are very conflicted, in fact, BEYOND stupid.
+For a group supposedly opposed to Islamism, Generation Identitaire would split the family of one of Britain’s most prominent anti-Sharia activists.

 The European country with the highest percentage of Muslims is Kosovo, which is white.
 Maybe they should go read the history of the Balkans.
 Both Generation Identitaire, and communists, conflate religion and race – the two concepts are not synonymous.
 As for the alt-right’s call for white people to make more babies, wouldn’t this mean the ideal wife for Martin Sellner is an Albanian Muslim girl?

-People like Sellner, and also Marney, are wrong: our UKIP constitution makes most clear that the colour of people is irrelevant; our focus is, and will remain, on culture, language, and laws.
+People like Sellner, and also Marney, need to focus more on culture: our UKIP constitution makes most clear that the colour of people is irrelevant; our focus is, and will remain, on culture, language, and laws.
 We need a healthy, patriotic message that the people of Britain support.

 Some persons made the absurd claim that UKIP should be required to host any speaker in the name of “free speech”.
 Only someone ignorant of the writings of John Stuart Mill, of the basic concepts of negative liberty, would promote such insanity.
 Free speech relates to public spaces, not private land.
 The note by Young Independence stating that the venue cancelled and that such was unfair shows an incredible lack of understanding of libertarianism.
 An Englishman’s home/hotel/conference hall is his castle, and he may decide who speaks there.